euugenechou/reviews/fast26/minos/review.md

   starting from, and to the right of, 8U4G seem to have similar results.
 In particular, I'm curious about why 12U4G (not shown in Figure 17) was selected in particular and not 8U4G.
-The same goes for the reclustering interval of 8 segment writes (not show in Figure 17).
+The same goes for the reclustering interval of 8 segment writes (not shown in Figure 17).

 - Page 11 (Adaptability to Dynamic Workloads): I think it'd be nice if there was some way to quantify the WAF volatility visualized in Figure 18.
 Especially